-Almost every device you connect to your TV (e.g., Xbox One, PlayStation 4, Roku, Chromecast, or an Apple TV) includes DLNA support to stream media over the network.
-That’s of course, as long as you also configure the device storing the content as a DLNA server.
+Almost every device you connect to a TV (for example, Xbox Series X, S, One, PlayStation, Roku, Chromecast, Android TV, or an Apple TV) has DLNA support to stream media over the network.
+Of course, as long as you configure the device storing the content as a Digital Living Network Alliance (DLNA) server.

-If you’re running Windows 10, similar to previous versions, you don’t need a third-party DLNA media server software to send media to other devices.
+On Windows 10, similar to previous versions, you don’t need a third-party DLNA media server software to send media to other devices.
 The only caveat is that Microsoft hasn’t migrated its DLNA-compliant feature to the Settings app, so you’ll need to use Control Panel.

-In this guide, you’ll learn the steps to turn on the media streaming feature on Windows 10 to send your music, pictures, and videos other devices in your network.
+In this guide, you’ll learn the steps to turn on the media streaming feature on Windows 10 to send your music, pictures, and videos to other devices in your network.

-How to enable media streaming on Windows 10
+Enable media streaming on Windows 10

 To turn on media streaming, do the following:

-Click the Turn on media streaming button to enable DLNA on Windows 10.
+Click the “Turn on media streaming” button to enable DLNA on Windows 10.

-You’ll also notice that after turning on media streaming, you have a number of available options, including the ability to enter a custom name for your library to identify the content being accessed.
+You’ll also notice that after turning on media streaming, you have several available options, including the ability to enter a custom name for your library to identify the content being accessed.

 “Show devices on” is set by default to “Local Network,” which you don’t want to modify unless there is a good reason.
 Then you’ll also see a list of the DLNA-enabled devices currently on the network with access to your content.
-However, you can always uncheck the Allowed option to block the device.
+However, you can always uncheck the “Allowed” option to block the device.

 Streaming media to another device is straightforward, but it will depend on your device.
-If you have an Xbox console, you can open the Media Player app, wait a few moments until you see the name of your library popping up.
-Then simply browse and play your pictures, musics, and videos as needed — just to name an example.
+If you have an Xbox console, you can open the Media Player app and wait a few moments until you see the name of your library popping up.
+Then browse and play your pictures, music, and videos as needed.

 Although Windows 10 doesn’t include any DLNA references for its media streaming feature, it actually meets all the requirements to be a DLNA media server.